The Card Guessing Game: A generating function approach: One-time Riffle Shuffle

 Since $p(1)>\frac{1}{2}$, the optimal strategy is to guess card 1 as the first card.

-(ii) Assume that the deck has already been divided into two increasing subsequences of length $a$ and $b$.
+(ii) {Assume that the remaining deck} has already been divided into two increasing subsequences of length $a$ and $b$.
 The probabilities that the next card is from the subsequences of length $a$ and $b$ are $\dfrac{a}{a+b}$ and $\dfrac{b}{a+b}$, respectively.
 Hence, the optimal strategy is to guess the first card of the longer subsequence as the next card. \end{prop}

+{While the result $(i)$ of the proposition is precisely the element $M_{11}$ (for $m=1$) and $M_{m1}$ (for $m>1$) of the transition matrix $M$ introduced in Lemma 2.1 of \cite{C}, we give a self-contained alternative proof below.
+The result $(ii)$ is Proposition 3.1 of \cite{L}.}

-\begin{proof} We first prove {\it{(i)}}.
-Consider the case when $m=1$.
-Let $N$ denote the number of permutations whose first card is $1$ (after riffle shuffling once).
+\begin{proof} To prove {\it{(i)}}, we first consider the case when $m=1$.
+Let $N$ denote the number of permutations whose top card is $1$ (after riffle shuffling once).
 Depending upon the cutting position $t$, $N$ can be decomposed into $N=N_0+N_1+\dots N_n$, where $N_t, t=0,1,2,\dots,n$ is the number of permutations whose first card is $1$ given that the cutting position is $t$ before interleaving.
 Then, $N_0=1$, and $N_t=\binom{n-1}{t-1}$ for $t=1,2,\dots,n$.
 Thus, the total number of permutations whose first card is 1 (counting all multiplicities) becomes

 and the result for the case when $m=1$ follows.